affinitydb/doc/strengths.md

 the XML structure.
 [Namespaces](./terminology.md#namespace) and [property names](./terminology.md#property) (as URIs) further facilitate the mapping.
-It is possible to map the whole database to a single virtual XML document, in which XPath can navigate efficiently and comprehensively. _Note: ChaosDB doesn't currently provide a XQuery or XPath interface, but did in the past and may in the future._
+It is possible to map the whole database to a single virtual XML document, in which XPath can navigate efficiently and comprehensively. _Note: Affinity doesn't currently provide a XQuery or XPath interface, but did in the past and may in the future._

 ##RDF-friendliness
-The "subject-predicate-object" model can be easily represented in ChaosDB with the PIN as subject, the property as predicate, and the value as object.
+The "subject-predicate-object" model can be easily represented in Affinity with the PIN as subject, the property as predicate, and the value as object.

 ##No constraint on string length
-ChaosDB is designed to deal with very flexible data structures, without sacrificing performance.
+Affinity is designed to deal with very flexible data structures, without sacrificing performance.
 In particular, it does not require any upfront decision regarding the length of strings: no CHAR vs VARCHAR vs LONG specification.
 Long strings can be explicitly stored on [separate pages](./terminology.md#ssv) if desired, and very long strings can be accessed via a streaming interface.

 ##No compromise with structured data
-Even though ChaosDB opens up the data modeling options and emphasizes a freedom that could be associated with object-oriented, graph or document databases for example, no compromise is made when the time comes to process structured data.
+Even though Affinity opens up the data modeling options and emphasizes a freedom that could be associated with object-oriented, graph or document databases for example, no compromise is made when the time comes to process structured data.
 Great care is invested to represent data on [pages](./terminology.md#page) in the most compact form possible, and